-Period end column: The system records the end time for the row in this column, typically denoted at the SysEndTime column.
+- Period end column: The system records the end time for the row in this column, typically denoted as the SysEndTime column.

 The current table contains the current value for each row.
 The history table contains each previous value for each row, if any, and the start time and end time for the period for which it was valid.

-The following simple example illustrates a scenario with Employee information in hypothetical HR database:
+The following simple example illustrates a scenario with Employee information in a hypothetical HR database:

-INSERTS: On an INSERT, the system sets the value for the SysStartTime column to the begin time of the current transaction (in the UTC time zone) based on the system clock and assigns the value for the SysEndTime column to the maximum value of 9999-12-31.
+- INSERTS: On an INSERT, the system sets the value for the SysStartTime column (in the example, it's named ValidFrom) to the begin time of the current transaction (in the UTC time zone) based on the system clock and assigns the value for the SysEndTime column (in the example, it's named ValidTo) to the maximum value of 9999-12-31.
 This marks the row as open.

 The times recorded in the system datetime2 columns are based on the begin time of the transaction itself.
 For example, all rows inserted within a single transaction will have the same UTC time recorded in the column corresponding to the start of the SYSTEM_TIME period.